Korean Beef Radish Soup (Sogogi Muguk)

 Korean beef radish soup is a mild comforting soup that is often served in winter time in Korea.
 It’s worth to look for Korean radish to get the mellow flavor of the soup.
 A gluten-free soup recipe!

 If you can find a Korean radish (aka mu) in your neighborhood stores, do not hesitate to purchase and make this Korean beef radish soup with it.
-It is one of the well known Korean soups and served often during the winter time.
+It is one of the well known Korean comfort soups and served often during the winter time.

 You can make the soup with Korean radish alone, but most Koreans like to make it with some beef.
 In Korea, this beef radish soup is called “sogogi mu guk”.
 It is a quick soup that anyone can make without difficulty.
 With just a few ingredients, you can have a soul comforting delicious flavor packed Korean soup within 30 minutes.

-Korean Radish VS Daikon Radish
+Korean Radish vs Daikon Radish

 Korean radish and daikon radish are both Asian radishes.
 They look similar but not the same.
 Korean radish is shorter and rounder in than Japanese daikon radish in shape.
 A distinctive character of Korean radish is that it has pale green hue toward the stem part of the radish while daikon is all white throughout.

 Korean radishes are sweeter and mellower than most other western radishes or even daikon radish.
 During the late fall and winter season, the sweetness is at its best.
 So if you see them, get one and you will find many ways to use it.
 Try my radish with canned clams or salmon Korean radish taco with it.

 Although I highly recommend to use Korean radish, you can still create the flavorful Korean radish soup with other radish.
 The best alternative would be a daikon radish.
 I suggest to add 1 teaspoon of sugar into the soup to compensate the sweetness of Korean radish.

-How To Store Korean Radish
+How to store Korean Radish

 Korean radishes will last up to 2 month if you store them correctly.
 Wrap the radish with newsprint paper or paper towel and keep it in the cool area.
 The ideal temperature is around 5˚C (41˚F).
 I usually keep them in the fridge and they lasted a long time.